-The Executive Board members not elected at a GBM (undergraduate and graduate members of the Finance, Groups, and Space committees) are appointed by the ASA Executive Board with a majority vote after an application period that can be held at any time throughout the academic year.
-Each subcommittee (Finance, Space, and Groups) must have at least one undergraduate and one graduate representative and shall consist of no more than ten members total.
+The Executive Board members not elected at a GBM (undergraduate and graduate members of the Finance, Groups, and Space committees) are appointed by the ASA Executive Board with a majority vote Each subcommittee (Finance, Space, and Groups) must have at least one undergraduate and one graduate representative and shall consist of no more than ten members total.
 These members will serve a term from the time of their appointment to the next spring GBM.